-- The securityEngineID, which will always be the local value of snmpEngineID.0.

-- The securityName.

-- The scopedPDU.
-Note that this parameter will actually consist of three values, the contextSnmpEngineID, the contextName, and the PDU.
-These must be separate values, since the first two do not actually appear in the message.
+- The securityEngineID, which will always be the local value of snmpEngineID.0. - The securityName, which will be the value of snmpCommunitySecurityName from the selected row in the snmpCommunityTable. - The scopedPDU.
+Note that this parameter will actually consist of three values, the contextSnmpEngineID (which will be the value of snmpCommunityContextEngineID from the selected entry in the snmpCommunityTable), the contextName (which will be the value of snmpCommunityContextName from the selected entry in the snmpCommunityTable), and the PDU.
+These must be separate values, since the first two do not actually appear in the message. - The maxSizeResponseScopedPDU, which will be derived using the minimum of the maxMessageSize above, and the value of snmpTargetAddrMMS of the selected row in the snmpTargetAddrTable.
+If no such entry was selected, then this value will be derived from the maxMessageSize only. - The securityStateReference, which MUST contain the community string from the original request.

-- The maxSizeResponseScopedPDU.

-- The securityStateReference.